Temi Otedola: Personal life

 Temi is DJ Cuppy and Tolani's younger sister and the last girl child of Nigerian businessman Femi Otedola.
 She is in a relationship with Nigerian singer Mr Eazi who was born in Rivers State, with whom she has a podcast named How Far with Mr. Eazi and Temi.
 On 10 April 2022, she got engaged to Mr. Eazi.
 On August 9, 2025, Temi married Mr. Eazi in a private ceremony in Iceland designed by The Lynden Lane Co.
 The couple celebrated their marriage in 2025 with a civil ceremony in Monaco on 9 May, a traditional Yoruba wedding in Dubai in July, and a church wedding in Reykjavík, Iceland, where the bride wore Fendi Haute Couture; coverage and photographs were published by Vogue.

 After the wedding, she updated her public surname to Ajibade on social media.
 This action caused an uproar and extensive debates around the issues of choice and feminism in the modern world.

+In May 2026, Otedola and her husband, Mr Eazi, announced they were expecting their first child, revealing they had discovered the pregnancy while on their honeymoon in Asia.
+Otedola subsequently documented aspects of her pregnancy on social media, describing the experience as "the most hardest, rewarding and beautiful" phase of her life, discussing stretch marks and morning sickness, and referring to her growing bump as her "glistening puff puff belly."
+On the couple's joint podcast, How Far?, Mr Eazi said the couple had consulted nine doctors across different countries because they were undecided on where the baby would be born, and that he had considered Japan as a possible birth location and looked into Japanese names for the child; Otedola said she rejected the idea.